JJ (singer): Musical style

 Pietsch's musical style combines elements of opera and pop.
 As a sopranist ("soprano" type of countertenor) with a range reaching into high soprano heights, he explores both genres through an intense and expressive vocal and interpretative approach.

 Personal life

-Pietsch speaks German, English, Tagalog, French and some Arabic.
+Pietsch speaks German, English and Tagalog.
 Pietsch has stated that he is queer and wants to be a voice for the queer community in Austria.
 At a press conference following his Eurovision victory, he stated that he has a boyfriend.

-After the competition, Pietsch expressed "disappointment" over Israel's participation in the event and stated in an interview with El País, "I would like Eurovision to be held in Vienna next year and without Israel.
+After the competition, Pietsch expressed "disappointment" over Israel's participation in the event and stated in an interview with El País, "I would like Eurovision to be held in Vienna next year but without Israel.
 But the ball is in the EBU's court.
 We, the artists, can only raise our voices on the matter."